AsikumaGod/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script creates an empty file called hello 5-execute
-This script changes and add execute to a file called hello
+This script changes and add execute to a file called hello 6-multiple_permissions
+This script changes the permissions of hello